ryppl/__legacy/source/gettingstarted.rst

   git clone git://gitorious.org/ryppl/boost.git src

-This will clone the rypplized boost *superproject* and place the result in directory ``src``.
+This will clone the rypplized boost *superproject* and place the result in the top-level workspace directory ``src/``.
 Have a look at the contents.
 Most of boost is there, but:

 ..
 Using “src” here doesn't feel right; too generic.
 Maybe “boost-src?”